chappers/chappers.github.io/_posts/2017-11-25-lessons-from-developing-in-graphene.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 _For the sake of my own sanity, everything I developed as in Graphene, so whenever I mention GraphQL please substitute with "GraphQL/Graphene" where it makes sense_

 GraphQL is an interesting approach to graph queries (after all it stands for Graph Query Language), as it does not explicitly sit on a graph database.
 Rather it seems to make use of various [data loaders](http://docs.graphene-python.org/en/latest/execution/dataloader/) and constructors in order to create a graph-like experience.
 In this fashion GraphQL can feel like a virtual database; but for graph outputs.

 That being said, it isn't always obvious how to design a simple API for it, but it becomes easier if we stick to a few key principals GraphQL appears to adhere to:

 > Key-values in everything!

 Do you need to write a `DataLoader`?
 Please think in terms of key-value pair.
 Do you need to execute a `query`?
 Key-value pair.

 The relevant aspects to this is that the `key` can be an abstract type, such as a `String` or a `Float`, a `[String]` or even another object.
 Similar for the `value`.
 This makes it really powerful and at the same time confusing if that construct wasn't in your mind.

 For example, consider [Getting Started](http://docs.graphene-python.org/en/latest/quickstart/) page on graphene.